-Recording Los Angeles’s unique visual identity and the diversity of its population and artistic production in the present moment, Surface Tension by Ken Gonzales-Day asks: What is a mural?
+Recording Los Angeles’s unique visual identity and the diversity of its population and artistic production in the present moment, Surface Tension by Ken Gonzales-Day asked: What is a mural?
 Who speaks, and who decides what counts as art?

-Surface Tension by Ken Gonzales-Day is part of Pacific Standard Time: LA/LA, a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than sixty cultural institutions across Southern California.
+Surface Tension by Ken Gonzales-Day was part of Pacific Standard Time: LA/LA, a far-reaching and ambitious exploration of Latin American and Latino art in dialogue with Los Angeles, taking place from September 2017 through January 2018 at more than sixty cultural institutions across Southern California.
 Pacific Standard Time is an initiative of the Getty.

 Surface Tension by Ken Gonzales-Day: Murals, Signs, and Mark-Making In LA is organized by the Skirball Cultural Center as part of Pacific Standard Time: LA/LA.

 The exhibition and its related educational programs at the Skirball Cultural Center are made possible in part from generous support from the following donors:

 Nathan Cummings Foundation with the encouragement of Sonia and James Cummings

 Lannette and Scott Turicchi